MicrosoftDocs/memdocs/memdocs/intune/user-help/set-up-mobile-threat-defense.md

 The level of reporting varies by MTD vendor.

 ## Set up MTD app
-This section describes the onscreen setup experience for Apple and Android devices, which includes:
+This section describes the onscreen mobile threat defense setup experience for Apple and Android devices, which includes:

 * Device registration
-* App installation instructions for Apple devices
-* App installation instructions for Android devices
+* App installation, with instructions for Apple and Android devices

-These steps are supplemental and not meant to replace the onscreen instructions.
-Refer to the onscreen experience or contact your support person for information that's specific to your organization's policies and requirements.
+Refer to the prompts and steps onscreen for details specific to your organization.

 ### Device registration
-Device registration is necessary to confirm your identity and connect your school or work account to your device.
-If you're on a nonregistered device, the onscreen prompts guide you through registration before you install the MTD app.
+Register your device to confirm your identity and connect your school or work account to your device.
+If you're on a nonregistered device, follow the onscreen prompts to register your device before you install the MTD app.
 For more information about device registration, see [Register your personal device on your organization's network](/azure/active-directory/user-help/user-help-register-device-on-network).

 ### iOS setup
 These steps begin on the **Get access** screen, which appears after you sign in to a protected work app.